Most musicians are drawn to the allure of the stage.

 “This just may be the next big thing for us all,” he says.

-“By that I mean for the whole community, with the same inclusive, free-flowing community spirit of Peregian Originals.
+“By that I mean the whole community, with the same inclusive, free-flowing spirit of Peregian Originals.

-“My involvement with The Vogue will focus on welcoming the whole community to enjoy that spectacular venue.
+“My involvement with The Vogue will focus on welcoming everyone to enjoy that spectacular venue.

-On behalf of the Sunshine Coast music community, Yelo would like to thank Jay, Paul, Anita, Kim, and the many volunteers and valued musicians, for creating and steering Peregian Originals/East Coast Originals: a local cultural icon lost, but never forgotten.
+On behalf of the Sunshine Coast music community, YELO thanks Jay, Paul, Anita, Kim, and the many volunteers and musicians who helped create Peregian Originals and East Coast Originals — a local cultural icon lost, but not forgotten.